The nest-building western barred bandicoot is dependent on our predator-proof fence for survival.

-The Western Barred Bandicoot was once found across much of southern Australia in the arid and semi-arid zones.
-The first Western Barred Bandicoot sighting was recorded in 1817 on the Peron Peninsula in Western Australia where they were considered to be common.
-A little over 100 years later, the last Western Barred Bandicoot became extinct on the mainland.
-Since then it has been confined to Bernier and Dorre Islands in Western Australia.
+The western barred bandicoot was once found across much of the arid and semi-arid zones in southern Australia, but became extinct on the Australian mainland 100 years ago.
+Since then it has been confined to Bernier and Dorre Islands in WA.
 It has also been successfully reintroduced to a few protected sites on the mainland.

-The Western Barred Bandicoot shelters during the day in a nest.
-It constructs this by digging a shallow hollow under a shrub, and filling it with leaves and sticks.
-A single small entrance hole is made to enable it to get in and out.
-The hole is disguised from predators using leaves.
-Some Western Barred Bandicoots will use the same nest over the course of the week, while others will move to a new nest each night.
-If caught out in the open a Western Barred Bandicoot will use another animal’s burrow to shelter in until the threat has gone away.
+The western barred bandicoot shelters in a nest during the day.
+It constructs this by digging a shallow hollow under a shrub and filling it with leaves and sticks.
+It is disguised from predators using leaves.
+Some western barred bandicoots will use the same nest for a week, while others will move to a new nest each night.

-Although not as adept at digging as its cousin the Bilby, the Western Barred Bandicoot uses its strong hind legs to dig below the ground to forage for insects, spiders and worms.
+Although not as adept at digging as bilbies, the western barred bandicoot uses its strong hind legs to dig below the ground to forage for insects, spiders and worms.
 It also eats seeds, roots, herbs and other smaller animals.
-It uses its good sense of smell to detect food up to 30 cm underground.
+It can use its good sense of smell to detect food up to 30cm underground.

-Western Barred Bandicoots will only breed after heavy falls of rain.
-Two or sometimes three joeys are born at a time.
-The Western Barred Bandicoot has one of the shortest gestation periods of any mammal of 12.5 days.
-When the babies are first born, they are only 10 mm long and weigh as little as a quarter of a gram (about the size of a tic tac).
-The pouch is backward opening so that when digging, the dirt is not thrown into the pouch.
-The pouch contains eight teats so that the next litter of young can use alternate teats as it takes a month for a teat to return to normal size after a joey has been weaned.
-This means a bandicoot can have quick, successive litters.
-Young stay in the pouch for 45 – 60 days and after two weeks outside the pouch the young bandicoot is independent of its mother.
+Western barred bandicoots only breed after heavy rainfall.
+Two or three joeys are born at a time.
+When a joey is first born, they’re about the size of a tic tac.
+The pouch is backward opening so that when digging the dirt is not thrown into the pouch.
+Young stay in the pouch for 45 – 60 days.
+After two weeks outside the pouch, the young bandicoot is independent of its mother.

-Another threat to the Western Barred Bandicoot is a Papilloma wart virus found in some captive and wild animals.
-It was discovered on a captive bred Western Barred Bandicoot in 1999.
-The wart virus, in severe cases, can cause blindness and an inability to walk due to severe warts and lesions on the animal’s feet.
-The first bandicoots reintroduced to Arid Recovery had to spend some months in quarantine to ensure they were disease-free before being released into the reserve.
+Their extinction from the mainland has largely been due to predation by cats and foxes.
+Other factors include grazing by rabbits and changes in fire regimes.
+The western barred bandicoot is now listed nationally as endangered, with less than 3000 left in the wild.
+Another threat to is a Papilloma wart virus.
+It was discovered on a captive bred western barred bandicoot in 1999.
+The wart virus, in severe cases, can cause blindness and an inability to walk due to severe warts and lesions.
+The first bandicoots reintroduced to Arid Recovery had to spend time in quarantine to ensure they were disease-free.